yomguy/DeeFuzzer/README.rst

 License
 =======

-This software is licensed as described in the file COPYING, which you should have received as part of this distribution.
+This software is licensed as described in the file LICENSE, which you should have received as part of this distribution.
 The terms are also available at http://svn.parisson.org/deefuzzer/DeeFuzzerLicense